 Here is all you need to know about air conditioner sizing.

-2. Types of Air Filter
+3. Types of Air Filter

 There are different types of air filters that you can use in a heat pump.
-For easy maintenance and low upkeep cost, it’s best to opt for a window heat pump that supports washable air filters.
+For easy maintenance and low upkeep costs, it’s best to opt for a window heat pump that supports washable air filters.
 If you have allergies, you should look into the HEPA filter heat pump.
 These filters can block out 99.97% of particulates 0.3 microns or larger.

-3. Timer Function
+4. Sleep & Timer Function

 If you’ve decided to buy a window air conditioner, then it’d be best to go with the system that offers the heating option for year-round usage.